Eurytides philolaus

 Behavior

 have been observed resting in on sandy riverbanks.
-Males possess specialized scent presumably used in courtship, though specific behaviors not described.
+Males possess specialized scent presumably used in courtship, though specific not described.

 Ecological Role